desecho/ubuntu-vm/README.md

 vs_code/install_vs_code.sh
 ```

-If you want to install the "Dash to panel" GNOME extension run:
+If you want to install the "Dash to panel" GNOME extension run

 ```bash
 sudo apt install gnome-shell-extensions-y